Unveiling the Wonders and Critical Importance of Pollination Imagine a world devoid of apples, almonds, coffee, chocolate, and most of the...

 spread.

-conservation strategies, and the resilience of pollination networks.
+nutrition), effective conservation strategies, and the resilience of

-Establish and support long-term monitoring programs to track pollinator
+- Monitoring: Establish and support long-term monitoring programs

-population trends and pollination services globally.
-Citizen science
+to track pollinator population trends and pollination services globally.

-projects (e.g., Bumble Bee Watch, Great Sunflower Project) play a vital
+Citizen science projects (e.g., Bumble Bee Watch, Great Sunflower Project)

 - National Pollinator